 It’s no secret that we live in an app world.
 Everything has an app, it seems, and if it doesn’t, consumers are demanding one to be made as soon as possible.
 Otherwise, they’ll find another brand or service that offers an app.
 Historically, this was less of a concern for banks and credit unions because customers were typically worried about the security risks of having such easy access to sensitive financial information.
 Now, however, people want everything just a click away, including their banking information.
-If your community bank is looking to keep up with the big banks, here’s what you need to know.
+So here’s the answer to why community banks should build a mobile banking app.

 People are Leaving for More Convenient Solutions

 Whether you’ve noticed a drop in customers or a loss of retention or not, you probably have customers that are jumping ship for a different community bank or even a big-brand bank because they offer a mobile app for easy banking access.
 Your mobile site might be perfectly optimized and have all the features that people need, but it’s not an app.
 It’s still a website and it still requires extra steps and security.

 Most people show their dissatisfaction with their feet.
 What that means is that if people aren’t happy, they will leave before they will complain.
 After all, with so many banking options out there today, it’s easy to find a convenient solution.
 Your bank has no choice to get on board or risk going under before long.

 When you create a well-designed mobile app, you are giving customers more control over their banking solutions.
 They will have an easier time managing their finances, and they will continue to choose your bank instead of leaving for one that has adopted and succeeded at implementing mobile banking solutions.
 Convenience is the obvious reason that you need mobile banking.
 Giving your customers more control of their money, on their time, and at their demand, is another reason that you need to get on board with mobile banking sooner than later.